 If you have insurance through an employer.
 As long as you're happy with your plan, you can keep it.
-You're considered covered under Obamacare.
+You're considered covered under the Affordable Care Act.
 On the other hand, if you're not satisfied with the coverage you have, you may be able to switch to an individual plan through Connect for Health Colorado.

 Keep in mind that if you buy a plan through the exchange: